 Does Bluehost come with Solid State Drives (SSDs)?

-What is Bluehost email settings?
+What are Bluehost email settings?

-- Username: Your email address: e.g. email@example.com.
+- Username: Your email: e.g. [email protected]

 - Password: The password for your email account.